kennethk89/KetchupOnThyme/README.md

-Ketchup on Thyme is a data-centric, web application that provide users with live data on the occupancy of a restaurant at any given time.
-To make this work, customers and restaurants would have to be using the same application and the app’s data would be created and updated on the fly by the restaurant's host as customers enter or leave the restaurant.
+# KETCHUP ON THYME

+This project was submitted as my final project after a 10 weeks web-development bootcamp at BrainStation Vancouver.

+Ketchup on Thyme uses the MVC model that shows two different views and controllers depending on whether you're a user or restaurant staff, these two views essentially takes data from the same database.
+The app aims to provide users with live data on restaurants' seating occupancy based on a search input by the users - at the same time, seating capacity is being created and updated by hosts of the respective restaurants.

 ## Problem